 Where North Somerset Council is the corporate parent and the Care Leaver is ready to live independently, or with floating support.
-The Homelessness Prevention Officer for care leavers must confirm in writing that the applicant is ready for such a move and has acquired reasonable skills to sustain a tenancy.
+The Homelessness Prevention Officer for Care Leavers must confirm in writing that the applicant is ready for such a move and has acquired reasonable skills to sustain a tenancy, and this must be agreed by the Home Choice Team Manager

 Young people qualifying for Band A must be a North Somerset Care Leaver.
-The only other young people qualifying for Band A would be those who were adopted through North Somerset Council and this arrangement has broken down after their 16th Birthday and as a result the young person has had the option of being re-accommodated by the local authority and reunification has been unsuccessful; or where the young person is subject to a Special Guardianship Order and a full Leaving Care Duty is part of the Support Plan identified as a contingency by the Court that granted the Order.
+The only other young people qualifying for Band A would be those who were adopted through North Somerset Council and this arrangement has broken down after their 16th Birthday and as a result the young person has had the option of being reaccommodated by the local authority and reunification has been unsuccessful; or where the young person is subject to a Special Guardianship Order and a full Leaving Care Duty is part of the Support Plan identified as a contingency by the Court that granted the Order.